ReflectsLight/quran-json/README.md

 * [src/json/fa/](src/json/fa/)

+The Farsi translation was obtained from the website https://al-quran.cc.

 Each JSON file represents a chapter, or surah - as a Farsi translation.
 For example, [src/json/fa/1.json](src/json/fa/1.json) contains Al-Fatihah.
 The structure of the file can be described as an array of arrays, with